 As the ordinary exam.

-The course report need to be handed in three weeks before the re-exam.
+The course report needs to be handed in two weeks before the re-exam.

 Criteria for exam assesment

 Criteria defining the perfect exam performance are specifyed under "Learning Outcome".

 - Full Degree Master

 The number of seats may be reduced in the late registration period

 - Study Board of Natural Resources, Environment and Animal Science

 - Department of Plant and Environmental Sciences